What Routes to Take on a South Island Road Trip

 Next stop is the hub of Southland, Invercargill.
 Here you can see the 3-eyed lizard, the New Zealand tuatara.
 Find more Invercargill shenanigans here: The Complete Guide to Invercargill.
 For a detour you’ll never forget, head to Bluff so you can take a ferry to Stewart Island.

 From Invercargill, the scenic route then takes you to Tuatapere, where you can take the Hump Ridge Track into the Fiordland National Park.
 If you can’t be bothered with the hike, but still want to see the famous national park, then drive on to Te Anau.
 This is the gateway to the national park and many multi-day walks, such as the renowned Milford Track.
 You can also pick up tickets in Te Anau for the activities in the national park, such as the cruises down the sounds.

 Now, it’s time to go the sound everyone talks about, Milford Sound.
 You can’t help but stop every 5 minutes to take photos along the way.
 Even if you take the bus, because the drive can be kind of tricky, the bus companies stop for Kodak moments, making sure you don’t miss out.
 For more information on Milford Sound, visit: The Complete Guide to Milford Sound.

-After you have formed some sort of opinion of Milford Sound, the next stop in the “Adrenalin Capital of the World” is Queenstown.
+After you have formed some sort of opinion of Milford Sound, the next stop is the “Adrenalin Capital of the World”, Queenstown.
 There’s bungy jumps, skydives, white water rafting, jet boating, Lord of the Rings tours, and skiing in winter.
-To find out more, check out: Queenstown Guide for Backpackers.
+To find out more, check out: Queenstown – Guide for Backpackers.

 Obviously, there are a few things to think about when doing a road trip in New Zealand.
 These articles can help you out.